Russell E. Hart Collection

 Dates

-- circa 1915
+- Creation: circa 1915

 Conditions Governing Access

-This collection may be viewed only in the reading room of Special Collections in the Jean and Alexander Heard Library.
-Collections should be requested 2-3 days prior to visiting in order to facilitate easier access.
-For questions or to request a collection, contact specialcollections@vanderbilt.edu.
+The physical materials from this collection may be viewed only in the reading room of Vanderbilt’s Special Collections and University Archives.
+Materials should be requested two to three days in advance to facilitate easier access.
+Contact specialcollections@vanderbilt.edu to schedule an appointment.

 Biographical / Historical

 Russell Eason Hart was born on December 10, 1872 to Robert Lide Hart and Theodosia Eason and grew up in South Carolina.
 Hart's college career began at Furman University where he earned a Bachelor's Degree in Philosophy.
 He then studied architecture at Columbia University.
-In 1910, Hart moved to Nashville, Tennessee and quickly made a name for himself due to a successful renovation of the Hermitage Hotel.
+In 1910, Hart moved to Nashville, Tennessee, and quickly made a name for himself due to a successful renovation of the Hermitage Hotel.

 Hart established a partnership with Eugene Freeland and Martin S. Roberts known as HFR Design.
 The first project the firm accepted was an extensive rebuilding of the Parthenon, which still remains a major tourist attraction and ceterpiece of the Nashville Centennial park location.